 If the DAPS Request Information IE is included for a DRB to be modified in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall consider that the request concerns a DAPS handover for that DRB and, if admitted, act as specified in TS 38.300 [4].

 If the Early Data Forwarding Indicator IE set to “stop” is contained in the DRB To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported and if already initiated, stop the early data forwarding for the concerned DRB.
 If the DRB Data forwarding information IE containing the DL Data Forwarding IE is included together in the DRB To Modify List IE, the gNB-CU-UP shall consider that the stop is only for the early data forwarding initiated toward that forwarding TNL.

+If the Data Forwarding Source IP Address IE is included in the DRB To Setup Modification List E-UTRAN IE or in the QoS Flow Level QoS Parameters IE within the PDU Session Resource To Setup Modification List IE and the PDU Session Resource To Modify List IE contained in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported, store this information in the UE context and use it as part of its ACL functionality configuration actions, if such ACL functionality is deployed.

+If the Data Forwarding Source IP Address IE is included in the DRB Setup Modification List E-UTRAN IE or in the Flow Setup List IE within the PDU Session Resource Setup Modification List IE and the PDU Session Resource Modified List IE of the BEARER CONTEXT MODIFICATION RESPONSE message, the gNB-CU-CP shall, if supported, store this information in the UE context and use it as part of its ACL functionality configuration actions, if such ACL functionality is deployed.

 Interaction with the Bearer Context Modification (gNB-CU-CP initiated)